External Wall Insulation

 Weep holes are a standard architectural detail and are required as instructed by the architect.

-Not directly.
-Render will not bond to a previously painted surface so you will need to either remove the paint or consider a decorative coating or an external wall insulation solution.
+Not directly, render will not bond to a previously painted surface so you will need to either remove the paint or consider a decorative coating or an external wall insulation solution.

 Yes.
 You will need to create a cavity between the main frame and the panel being rendered — see NHBC or TRADA website for details of this.
 The render system weberend MT can then be applied to a suitable render board.

-The type of blocks used is important however, typically, a medium-density (1350–1450kg/m³, 3.6–7.3kN), general purpose, concrete block with a mortar cement:lime:sand ratio of 1:1:6 will satisfy these requirements.
+Typically, a medium-density (1350–1450kg/m³, 3.6–7.3kN), general purpose, concrete block with a mortar cement:lime:sand ratio of 1:1:6 will satisfy these requirements.

 Movement joints are required by the substrate and should be followed through the render.
 Details of where movement joints are required can be obtained from the relevant codes of practice for masonry construction.
 If in doubt, advice from a structural engineer should be sought.